sebgro98/AwesomeProject/README.md

 ## Architecture
 The application is structured into two main components: the backend and the frontend, both of which are written in JavaScript.
+### Frontend
+To be updated when strucutre is completed

+### Backend
+The backend of our application adopts a combination of MVC (Model-View-Controller) and Integration layered architectures.
+This design ensures high cohesion and encapsulation while maintaining low coupling, which results in a modular and maintainable codebase.

+* API Layer (View): This layer acts as the entry point for all frontend calls.
+It's responsible for receiving requests from the frontend
+* Controller Layer: Serving as the intermediary, the Controller is responsible for all communication between the layers.
+* Model Layer: Here, all Sequelize models and Data Transfer Objects (DTOs) reside.
+* Integration Layer: Dedicated to database interactions, this layer handles all communications with the database.

 ## Prerequisites
 Before you begin, ensure you have installed: